cobianzo/coco-gravity-form-map-field/README-plugin.txt

 Requires at least: 6.3
 Requires PHP: 8.0

-A new field for Gravity forms, with a map by Google Maps and Latitude an d Longitude
+A new field for Gravity forms, with a map by Google Maps saving the coordenates of a point or an area.

 ## Description

-The Asim Gravity Forms Map Field is a WordPress plugin designed to add a new field for Gravity forms, with a map by Google Maps and Latitude an d Longitude
+The Asim Gravity Forms Map Field is a WordPress plugin designed to add a new field for Gravity forms, with a map by Google Maps.
+The user can interact with the map by selecting a point in it (setting up a marker) or crating an area (polygon).
+The values of the coordenates will be saved in an input field.

 ## Features